 For years, I searched for the perfect to-go coffee mug.

-Until I stumbled upon the Hydro Flask.
+Then, I found the Hydro Flask.

-If there is a perfect travel coffee cup out there, this is it.
-Let me count the reasons:
+If there is a perfect travel mug out there, this is it.

 1. It comes in three sizes, including a compact 12-ounce.
 Often, I drink my first cup of coffee at home, and then want just another cup or two to take on the road — without having to lug some giant, oversized vessel.
-TheHydro Flask comes in a 12-ounce size, which is perfect for typical mornings — and it easily fits in cupholders.
-But if you do like to take more coffee with you, it also comes in 16- and 20-ounce sizes.
+TheHydro Flask comes in a 12-ounce size, which is perfect for typical mornings — and it easily fits in cup holders.
+But, if you do like to take more coffee with you, it also comes in 16- and 20-ounce sizes.

 3. It doesn't leak.
 Period.
 You can turn this thing upside down, toss it in your bag, knock it over in your car, and as long as the flip-top lid is shut, it will not leak.

-The truth, though, is in the excessive use of caps and exclamation points ("Best Drink Bottle EVER!!!" or "Life changing!" or "I LOVE THIS THING"), and general outpouring of emotion.
-One user even likens it to something "forged in the heart of a dying star, like Thor's hammer" — wow, and I thought I liked the thing.
+The truth, though, lies in the excessive use of caps and exclamation points ("Best Drink Bottle EVER!!!" or "Life changing!" or "I LOVE THIS THING"), and general outpouring of emotion.
+One user even likens it to something "forged in the heart of a dying star, like Thor's hammer."